Renderings courtesy of Studio One Eleven.

 More housing and commercial space is coming to DTLB as renderings for Studio One Eleven’s design for the empty lot at the southwest corner of 4th and Linden reveal a six-story mixed-use building.

-There will be 49 units though it is unclear if any will be affordable; still, there’s hope for the design even if Sares-Regis, the developer leading the specifics, has opted to go for a stubbier structure rather than height and more density.
+There will be 49 units though it is unclear if any will be affordable; still, there’s hope for the design even if Sares-Regis, the developer leading the specifics, has opted for a stubbier building.

 There is, however, a happy urbanist in that it is located within walking distance of metro, groceries, and shopping.
 Outside of the small details, little is known.